Ed Husic: Political views

 Husic was the primary advocate for a parliamentary investigation into the "Australia Tax," the significant price difference for certain IT products compared to overseas markets.
 He supports same–sex marriage.

 In Australia Husic has attended commemoration events and made several speeches in parliament marking the Srebenica Genocide.
 In an opinion piece for The Guardian he has criticised the international order's failure to uphold the phrase of "Never again" in relation to genocide.

 During October 2020, Husic said his potential to be chosen by fellow Labor politicians for future party leadership rested with the Australian population moving beyond their concerns about Islam.

 In March 2021, Husic's parliamentary speech critiqued the Coalition government's approach to the Australian Muslim community through its use of the expression "Islamic terrorism" in relation to national security.
 Husic stated several politicians preferred to overlook problems affecting conservatism and described concerns said by some conservative senators over the term "right wing extremism" as being "politically convenient".
 He supported ASIO substituting both expressions with other terminology.
 Husic said he is against violent acts and Muslims like him over the years have been often confronted by conservatives to denounce "Islamist extremism".

 Husic supports recognition of a Palestinian state.
 Public statements critical of Israeli actions impacting Palestinians in the Gaza conflict were made by Husic and he said the Australian Muslim community had concerns their voice on the issue was not being heard by the Labor government.
 He has called for targeted sanctions on several Israeli government ministers due to Israel's conduct toward Palestinian civilians in the Gaza conflict.

-The unilateral Israeli and US bombing of Iran was criticised by Husic and he said a lack of international support destabilised the rules based order of which Australia, a middle power is dependant upon.
+The Israeli and US bombing of Iran during the Twelve-Day War was criticised by Husic and he said a lack of international support destabilised the rules based order of which Australia, a middle power is dependent upon.
 He urged caution to an antisemitism report (July 2025) recommending adoption by the government of the IHRA antisemitism definition and financial cuts to universities, media and artists if deemed to have unbalanced depictions of Jews or failure to act against antisemitism.
 Husic stated the importance of bringing people together over a "heavy-handed" response and said the IHRA definition may impede criticism of Israeli actions such as in Gaza.

+Personal life

+Husic was injured in a car accident on 6 August 2026.